rohanmaan07/Spotify-Clone/README.md

 # Spotify-Clone
-This is the clone of sptotify without adding responsive.
+This is the clone of spotify without adding responsive.